 About Democratist

-Welcome to Democratist; as featured on The Economist, Financial Times, Radio Free Europe, Kyiv Post and inoSMI websites, and read by Foreign Ministers, Diplomats, Academics, Pulitzer Prize Winning Journalists, non-Pulitzer Prize Winning Journalists, other bloggers - and assorted innocent bystanders…
+Welcome to Democratist; featured on The Economist, Financial Times, Radio Free Europe, Kyiv Post and inoSMI websites, and read by almost 50,000 people per month in over 100 countries – including Foreign Ministers, Diplomats, Academics, Pulitzer Prize Winning Journalists, non-Pulitzer Prize Winning Journalists, other bloggers, the staff of Russia Today, the SVR, the FSB – and assorted innocent bystanders…

 About me: I have been interested in democratization, Russia and the CIS for about 15 years and have a MA in Political Science from UCL (University of London).
-I also studied at the LSE (where I studied with the late, great Fred Halliday).
+I also studied at the LSE (under the late, great Fred Halliday).
 I have worked extensively in the region for various international organizations.

 I blog from a somewhat (although by no means unreservedly) economically liberal, and pro-democracy perspective.
 I’m also generally pro-EU and pro-NATO.
 I don’t like authoritarianism or its attendant inefficiencies and corruption.
 My analytical framework draws strongly on aspects of historical sociology.
 In terms of foreign policy I’m for a pragmatic mix of realism and liberalism.